dd2480-group14-2024/assignment4/report.md

 #### After #2605

+Optional (Point 3, tracability)

 There were no specific tests for this issue either but one test was added.
+It is mostly linked to requirement R2 for this issue.
 It checks that a step is renamed and that the new name for that step is the same as what we had planned to rename it to.
-It also fulfills the requirement that the implementation does not cause other tests to break.
+It also fulfills the requirement that the implementation does not cause other tests to break, requirement R3.

 [Link to test](https://github.com/dd2480-group14-2024/companion/blob/feature/issue-2605/add-custon-step-name/companion/test/Service/Rename.test.js)